steadylearner/Python_Tkinter_Example/README.md

 Then, you can see if it installed with `$ffmpeg -h` command.

-Testing those commands, you will see the Pthon GUI app.
+Testing those commands, you will see the Python GUI app.
 You can type what you want to translate at the Input Text form and it will show translated text at the Translated Text form below.

 You can clear, paste a text from clipboard, copy the text to clipboard and make it speak repeatedly with the buttons.